exasol/pyexasol/docs/REFERENCE.md

 | `websocket_sslopt` | `{'cert_reqs': ssl.CERT_NONE}` | Set custom [SSL options](https://github.com/websocket-client/websocket-client/blob/2222f2c49d71afd74fcda486e3dfd14399e647af/websocket/_http.py#L210-L272) for WebSocket client |
 | `access_token` | `...` | OpenID access token to use for the login process |
 | `refresh_token` | `...` | OpenID refresh token to use for the login process |

+### Host Name Resolution

+By default pyexasol resolves host names to IP addresses, randomly shuffles the IP addresses and tries to connect until connection succeeds.
+See the [design documentation](/docs/DESIGN.md#automatic-resolution-and-randomization-of-connection-addresses) for details.

+If host name resolution causes problems, you can deactivate it by specifying argument `resolve_hostnames=False`.
+This may be required when connecting through a proxy that allows connections only to defined host names.
+In all other cases we recommend to omit the argument.

 ## connect_local_config()
 Open new connection and return `ExaConnection` object using local .ini file (usually `~/.pyexasol.ini`) to read credentials and connection parameters.
 Please read [local config](/docs/LOCAL_CONFIG.md) page for more details.